PhilFM/Robust-M-Estimation/pypi_package/README.md

 - `lambda_scale: float` Scale factor to multiply lambda by when an iteration successfully reduces/increases the objective function (depending on the +/- sign specified by `param_instance.influence_func_instance.influence_func_sign()`, see above).
-     When the iteration is not successful, the model change is reverted and $\lambda $ is divided by this factor to increase the damping at the next iteration.
+     When the iteration is not successful, the model change is reverted and $\lambda$ is divided by this factor to increase the damping at the next iteration.
 - `diff_thres: float` Terminate when successful update changes the model parameters by less than this value.
 - `print_warnings: bool` Whether to print debugging information.